 How to Comply with the Australian Privacy Act

 The Australian Privacy Act is centered around the 13 Australian Privacy Principles (APPs) that apply to every organization subject to the Australian Privacy Act.
-This law is principle based and technology neutral, made to address issues at a high level instead of keeping up with constantly evolving technologies.
-If you want to read them all in their entirety, you can visit the Australian Governments' website here.
+This law is principle-based and technology neutral, made to address issues at a high level instead of keeping up with constantly evolving technologies.
+If you want to read them all in their entirety, you can visit the Australian Government’s website.
 For easy navigation, here’s a list of what each APP covers, a short overview of its purpose, and a link to in-depth guidelines from the Australian Government:

 The object of APP 1 is to ensure that businesses manage personal information in an open and easily accessible manner, namely, having transparent privacy policies that adhere to APP guidelines.